easel/scala-intro/slides/05-functions.md

-## Parameters can be Lazy
+## Parameters can be passed by name

 Takes parameters.
-Does not evaluate them until used.
+Wraps them in a function.
+Re-evaluate's whenever used.

 ```scala
 scala> def myParamFunc = {